babynus/projeqtor/branches/V8.1/projeqtor/docs/user/Gui.rst

 .. rubric:: 3 - Buttons

 * Click on |buttonIconNew| to create a new item.
-* Click on |buttonIconSave| or use shortcut key :kbd:`Control-s` to save the changes.
+* Click on |buttonIconSave| or use shortcut key :kbd:`Control-s` to save the changes on the current item.
 * Click on |buttonIconPrint| to get a printable version of the details.
 * Click on |buttonIconPdf|  to get a printable version of the details in PDF format.
 * Click on |buttonIconCopy| to copy the current item.
 (See: :ref:`copy-item`)